Closing Preventive Care Gaps in Underserved Areas

 - High volume of care gaps at the launch of the project

-According to the researchers, the model fits well for clinics in underserved, rural areas.
-"The foundational goal of FQHCs addressing poor health outcomes among those with limited access to care, lack of transportation, and geographic isolation prevalent in rural America makes the POE model particularly appealing."
+According to the researchers, the model fits well for clinics in underserved, rural area because the of alignment with FQHCs' foundational goal of addressing poor health outcomes among those with limited access to care, lack of transportation, and geographic isolation.

 Project Community Cancer Resources Guide: